sickozell/SickoCV/README.md

 For example: a "MIDI TO GATE" module wired to ARM inputs and WRN outpust wired to a "GATE TO MIDI" module.
 With a configuration like this, you can press a led button on the midi controller and launch clock-synced sequencers or audio, having a visual led feedback.

 ### Calcs
-##### calculates sums, differences, multiplications, divisions and averages of 3 CV inputs
+#### calculates sums, differences, multiplications, divisions and averages of 3 CV inputs
+##### - Usage:
 A, B and C are the inputs.
 The output tables provide simple math calculations and averages between these inputs.

-U/B (Unipolar/Bipolar) switch will set the range of the outputs with 0/10V or -5/+5v.
+U/B (Unipolar/Bipolar) switch will set the range of the outputs to 0/10V or -5/+5v.

 ### Toggler / Toggler Compact
-##### Stereo signal toggle switch (flip flop) router, ASR envelope with VCA, in regular and compact form factor
+#### Stereo signal toggle switch (flip flop) router, ASR envelope with VCA, in regular and compact form factor
+##### - Purpose:
+mute/unmute CV or mono/stereo AUDIO signals, it's basically an ASR envelope generator with bultin VCA activated by a GATE or Toggle Triggers
+##### - Usage:
 TOGGLE mode:

 on receiving a trigger on TRG/GTE input, it will send the L+(R) inputs to L+(R) outputs and set the GATE output to high.
 On next trigger it will interrupt L+(R) outputs and set the GATE output to low.